 This loss of confidence makes consumers stop buying and move into defensive mode.
 Once a critical mass moves toward the exit sign, panic sets in.
 Retail sales slow.
-Businesses run fewer employment ads and the economy adds fewer jobs.
-Manufacturers cut back in reaction to falling orders.
-The unemployment rate rises. to restore confidence, the federal government and the central bank must usually step in.
+Businesses run fewer employment ads, and the economy adds fewer jobs.
+Manufacturers cut back in reaction to falling orders — the unemployment rate rises.
+To restore confidence, the federal government and the central bank must step in.

-Please note: a decline in the gross domestic product growth is a sign that a recession may be underway, but it is rarely a cause.
-That's because GDP is only reported on after the quarter is over.
+A decline in the gross domestic product growth is a sign that a recession may be underway, but it's not the cause.
+GDP is only reported after the quarter is over.
 By the time GDP has turned negative, the recession may already be underway.

-What you want to do is identify the causes and signs, before the recession occurs.
+You want to identify the causes and signs of a recession before it occurs.
 Here are some important causes of recession:

 - High-interest rates.
-When rates rise, they limit liquidity, or the amount of money available to invest.
+When rates rise, they limit liquidity.
+It's the amount of money available to invest.
 The biggest culprit was the Federal Reserve, which often raised interest rates to protect the value of the dollar.
 The Fed raised rates to battle stagflation, causing the 1980 recession.
 It did the same thing to protect the dollar/gold relationship, worsening the Great Depression.

 - A stock market crash.
 The sudden loss of confidence in investing can create a subsequent bear market, draining capital out of businesses.
-Here's how a stock market crash can cause a recession.
+That's just one of the ways a stock market crash can cause a recession.

 - Falling housing prices and sales.
 As homeowners lose equity, it forces a cutback in spending as they can no longer take out second mortgages.
 Over time, it will cause foreclosures.
-This was the initial trigger that set off the Great Recession, but for different reasons.
-Banks that lost money on the complicated derivatives based on underlying home values.
+It was the initial trigger that set off the Great Recession, but for different reasons.
+Banks lost money on the complicated derivatives that were based on underlying home values.

 - Massive swindles.
 The Savings and Loans Crisis caused the 1990 recession.
-More than 1,000 banks (total assets of $500 billion) failed as a result of land flips, questionable loans, and illegal activities.
+More than 1,000 banks, with total assets of $500 billion, failed as a result of land flips, questionable loans, and illegal activities.

 - Deregulation.
 The seeds of the S&L crisis were planted in 1982 when the Garn-St. Germain Depository Institutions Act was passed.
 This removed restrictions on loan-to-value ratios for these banks.